oyvinvo/nginx-reverse-proxy/README.md

 Configuration for a reverse proxy using nginx and docker.

 ## Howto

+### Configure
+Edit nginx.conf and replace the servername with your own.

 ### Generate a certificate for HTTPS.
 ```
 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout cert.key -out cert.crt